Code-Institute-Submissions/Author-Site/README.md

 <br>

 * **User Account Customization** - Allowing the users to customize their accounts further by allowing them to select from a set of pre-approved avatar images
-* **Cross Device Glowing Buttons** - Layered and styled button divs that would be animated all the time across all devices (not just on hover on desktop).

 </details>